kwj/project-euler/typescript/README.md

 ## How to run

 The Deno[^1] runtime is required.
-These solutions don't work with the Node.js runtime.
+I think most solutions don't work with other runtimes since I used some functions which depend on the Deno.

 ```console
 sh solve.sh <problem_number> [problem_number ...]